hrishioa/hrishioa.github.io/_posts/2020-08-10-moving-out-of-macos:-making-linux-habitable.md

 1. [Flat Remix Blue Theme](https://www.gnome-look.org/p/1214931/) - simple aesthetic preference but I like the transparency (if it has an impact on battery life I'm yet to see it), and the blue accents.

 2. [Workspace Matrix](https://extensions.gnome.org/extension/1485/workspace-matrix/) - I held off on this one for a while, hearing about issues but I've been a happy camper ever since I switched.
+Workspace Matrix lets to change the workspace arrangement in Ubuntu (usually top to bottom), to any grid pattern you wish.
 Set rows to 1 for a more Mac-like experience with workspaces.

 3. [Caffeine](https://extensions.gnome.org/extension/517/caffeine/) - very similar to the one I had on MacOS, keeps your device from going to sleep.
 Turn it on when you've got something you'd like to run uninterrupted.